 Most of us only scroll through the first few product pages when doing a search on a platform like Amazon.
 And, most of us scroll quickly while doing other things like watching TV, waiting in line at the store, or wrangling our kids.
 Not a lot of time for critical evaluation of every option.

 Notice which options stand out as you scroll through.
 Most likely, the ones you notice are the ones that are colorful and the ones that are different.
-For me, these adorable floral cards stood out.
-With over 1,500 reviews, these cards stood out to a LOT of other people as well.

 Being unique doesn’t mean that you need to change your style.
 No. It’s important to be yourself.

 Being unique DOES mean that you need to be aware of what makes your art special and be sure to capitalize on it.